KirollousMoheb/TIVA_C_CALCULATOR/README.md

 # Simple Calculator Using TIVA C
 # Description

-> This a simple Calculator that performs addition,subtraction,multiplication and division by interfacing with a 4x4 Keypad and LCD.
+> This a simple Calculator that performs addition,subtraction,multiplication and division by interfacing Tiva-C TM4C123GH6PM with a 4x4 Keypad and a 16x2 LCD.

 ## Table of Contents